-“Scorcher” was once reserved for speed demon cyclists on city streets, but apparently could refer to drivers, too, after introduction of the automobile as shown in this short story published in 1911.
+“Scorcher” was once reserved for speed demon cyclists on city streets, but the word could apparently could refer to drivers, too, after the introduction of the automobile.

 “When the Scorcher Died” By LOWELL OTUS REESE